-Erosion was observed on the outer embankment slopes on the west and south sides of Ash Landfill No. 3 and the south side of Ash Landfill No. 4.
+Erosion was observed on the outer embankment slopes on the north, west, and south sides of Ash Landfill No. 3 and the south side of Ash Landfill No. 4.
 Erosion of the exterior slopes should be monitored and NPPD should continue to perform routine maintenance on the slopes.
 NPPD should address the areas on the south and west exterior slopes of Ash Landfill No. 3 that are frequently eroded so that appropriate surface water controls can be developed.

-Vegetative growth on the final cover placed in 2015 has continued to improve, resulting in reduced erosion of the cover soil.
 The terrace channels and downchute channel on the final cover appear to be functioning as designed.